cyrusimap/cyrus-sasl/docsrc/sasl/sysadmin.rst

 Auxiliary Properties
 ====================

-SASLv2 introduces the concept of Auxilliary Properties.
+SASLv2 introduces the concept of Auxiliary Properties.
 That is, the ability for information related to authentication and authorization to all be looked up at once from a directory during the authentication process.
 SASL Plugins internally take advantage of this to do password lookups in directories